NLO QCD predictions for doubly-polarized WZ production at the LHC: Results

 In \reffi{fig:costhetastarmu} we consider the distribution in the antimuon decay angle in the $\PZ$-boson rest frame.
-If polarizations are defined in the LAB, this variable is directly observable at the LHC.
+If polarizations are defined in the LAB frame, this variable is directly observable at the LHC.
 In the CM case, it is subject to the reconstruction of the di-boson system: we have checked numerically with a neutrino reconstruction technique used in \citere{Aaboud:2019gxl} that this has an almost negligible effect on the shape of $\cos\theta^{*}_{\mu^+}$ distributions.
 The $K$-factors reflect the integrated results.
-Note that the effect of $p_{\rm T}$ and $\eta$ cuts on $\mu^\pm$ is to cut down the peaks at $\cos\theta^{*}_{\mu^+} =\pm1$ of the transverse distributions (TT, LT), while the LL and TL shapes are almost untouched.
-The $\PZ$ boson tends to be left- or right-handed with similar probabilities, mostly in the LAB definition where the shapes are symmetric.
-A mild asymmetry in the CM transverse shapes shows a mild preference for the right polarization.
-Up to the overall cross-section difference, the description of this variable is very similar in the CM and LAB definitions.
-As the normalized shapes in \reffi{fig:costhetastarmu} show, the $\cos\theta^{*}_{\mu^+}$ variable is only sensitive to the polarization of the $\PZ$~boson.
+Note that the effect of $p_{\rm T}$ and $\eta$ cuts on $\mu^\pm$ is to cut down the peaks at $\cos\theta^{*}_{\mu^+} =\pm1$ of the transverse distributions (TT, LT), while the LL and TL shapes are almost untouched. {While the unpolarized distribution shows an asymmetry in the {CM} definition, this is washed out when using the LAB definition of the decay angle.
+The asymmetry in the {CM} case results from the TT mode, while the distributions are basically symmetric for the other polarization modes.
+For the LAB definition, on the other hand, an asymmetry develops for the LT mode which is, however, less relevant in view of the much smaller contribution of this mode.
+Up to the differences in the overall cross sections and the asymmetries, the description of this variable is very similar in the CM and LAB definitions.} As the normalized shapes in \reffi{fig:costhetastarmu} show, the $\cos\theta^{*}_{\mu^+}$ variable is only sensitive to the polarization of the $\PZ$~boson.
 For a given state of the $\PZ$~boson, the shape is approximately the same for a longitudinal and a transverse $\PW$~boson.
-This means that such a variable should be combined with other discriminating variables to allow for the doubly-polarized extraction via a template fitting procedure.
+This means that such a variable should be combined with other discriminating variables to allow for the doubly-polarized extraction via a template-fitting procedure.